 Shutterstock and Adobe Stock both run profitable contributor programs with completely different payout systems.
 So, should you choose Shutterstock or Adobe Stock for selling your photos online?

 Shutterstock contributor pays based on how many images you have sold in the current calendar year.
 The commissions max out at 25,000+ downloads that yield 40% earnings.

 |Image levels||Image licenses||You earn|

 |Level 1||< 100||15%|

-In contrast, Adobe Stock pays based on what kind of a plan a customer was using when they purchased a license.
+In contrast, Adobe Stock contributor pays based on a plan a customer was using when they purchased a license.

 Additionally, Adobe Stock runs a Bonus program.
 If you’re an active and successful contributor, you can get free access to Adobe Creative Cloud assets.